-They’ll decide and organize aspects of the walkathon or bikeathon, such as:
+They’ll decide and organize aspects of the walkathon, runathon, or bikeathon, such as:

-When the initial details are all in place, the planning committee will pass their baton on to the host committee (also known as the “Event Committee”).
+Once the initial details are in place, the planning committee will pass their baton to the host committee.

-Once the host committee has been passed the torch, they’ll hit the ground running.
+The Host Committee will be a mix of dedicated volunteers, board members, and staff members.
+Once the host committee has the torch, they should hit the ground running.

-On the day of the walkathon or bikeathon, they’ll gladly hand the mic over to the emcees and coordinators of the actual event: the volunteers and staff.
+On the day of the walkathon, bikeathon, or runathon, they’ll gladly hand the mic over to the emcees and coordinators of the actual event.

 Throughout the event planning process, your entire leadership will rely on the know-how and hard work of volunteers and staff.

-That being said, your volunteers and any remaining staff members (who weren’t the major players in either of the first two committees) are going to shine on the day of the event.
+That being said, your volunteers and staff members are going to shine on the day of the event.

 - And so much more!

-However large or small your walkathon or bikeathon may be, it’s important to have a solid base of several volunteers and staff members who are willing to put in that extra effort for your cause.
+However large your walkathon, bikeathon, or runathon may be, it’s important to have a solid base of several volunteers and staff members who are willing to put in that extra effort for your cause.

-The point is: To see a walkathon or bikeathon through to the end, you’re going to need the help of a planning committee, an event committee, and a number of dedicated staff members and volunteers.
+The point is: To see your “-athon” event through to the end, you’re going to need the help of a planning committee, a host committee, and a number of dedicated staff members and volunteers.